 - Viral Pink Eye (PE) – Brought on by a virus, not unlike the common cold virus.
 This is our most common and familiar type being extremely contagious.

 - Bacterial PE – Brought on by a bacterium, this type can lead to further vision complication if left not treated.
-It is wise to see your optometrist at the first sign of this conjunctivitis.
+It is wise to see your eye care professional at the first sign of this conjunctivitis.

 - Allergic PE – Brought on by allergens such as animal dander, pollen, dust.
 Only those open to allergen issues are struck.